cclint/schife.com/content/section/gifts.md

 <br/>

-If you would like to do this, we've set up an online 'pot' which can be found here: [The Pot](https://www.honeyfund.com/site/schife)
+If you would like to do this, we've set up an online 'honeyfund' which can be found here: [The Pot](https://www.honeyfund.com/site/schife)